FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 Then just confirm your way through the menue and have it write to the microSD card.

 Now boot up your pi, find its ip lease in your router, and connect to it via ssh.

+# Initialize the Pi and put it in gadget mode

 Update everything as is normal with a fresh install.